Skip Breadcrumb and go to Article Content

 • Prenatal genetics

-Our services utilize a provincial, national and international network for referral and testing when indicated.
-We also provide information and education for health care professionals and the general public.
+We also provide information and education to other health care professionals, medical learners, and the general public.

-• Your medical history and your family’s medical history will be reviewed so that we can understand your concerns, and give you accurate information.
+• Your medical history and family medical history will be collected and analyzed so that we can understand your concerns and provide you with accurate information.

-• Genetic testing is available for some conditions.
+• Genetic testing is available for some conditions, and may or may not be offered during the course of a genetic assessment.
 Once this testing is explained, you can then decide whether you wish to proceed with genetic testing or not.
+Genetic testing usually involves a blood test, and there is no cost to you for genetic testing arranged through our program.

 • Plan for the management of your health care needs.

-• Find resources and support groups within the community.
+• Find appropriate community and/or online resources and support groups.

 Contact Us